This week I was invited to go to the EU Round Table Meeting for the Almond Board of California. Exciting stuff, not just because I like almonds.

 Due to the cell wall of almonds being difficult to break down whole almonds actually provide about 20% less calories than originally thought.
 Chewing studies show that the more you chew your almonds the more nutrition you will get from them.
 Conversely if you do not chew them well you will excrete more fat from them!

 So almonds are a healthy food to be snacking on.
 It may surprise you to know that a portion is 23 almonds, equivalent to a shot glass or enough to cover a 3″ x 3″ square sticky note.
-I love these portion control tins the Almond Board make.
 I was given a lovely jar of almonds to take home so I’m certainly going to keep on snacking on them!